Patrick565656/UEFA-Euro-2024-Match-Analysis/README.md

-This Python project utilizes StatsBomb data from UEFA Euro 2024 to generate insightful visualizations of formation heatmaps, passing networks, expected goals plots, and expected threat (xT) plots.
+This Python project leverages the StatsBomb database to analyze UEFA Euro 2024 match data.
+It calculates expected goals (xG) using shot data and evaluates expected threat (xT) from passing data.
+The tool generates dynamic visualizations, including heatmaps and passing networks, enabling users to explore match trends and tactical insights with detailed statistics.